Univox: Relationship to Korg and Marshall

 Unicord was also the U.S. distributor for both Marshall amplifiers and Korg synthesizers.

 The Marshalls used EL34 output tubes, but as they could barely reach the rated output wattage Unicord replaced them with KT88 tubes before shipping to U.S. vendors.

 Unicord had begun as a manufacturer of electrical transformers.
 When the original Marshalls came to the U.S., Unicord's engineers were concerned that the output transformers could not reliably handle the full output.
 Unicord redesigned the output transformers and told Marshall to use the Unicord design in all units shipped to the U.S., and Marshall could use the design outside the U.S. if they wanted to.
 Marshall did adopt the Unicord design for all their tube amps.

 Tony Frank, the design engineer at Unicord, created the dual-volume-control two-stage pre-amp that Marshall introduced with their 4140 and 2150 amplifiers, which allowed a "super-dirty" fuzz even at extremely low volumes.

 Products

 Univox amplifiers

 A number of tube and solid-state amplifiers were produced by Univox over the years.
 These ranged from small practice combo amps to powerful heads with separate cabinets.
 Some models had built-in spring reverb and tremolo effects.
-In 1971 Univox introduced the B Group amplifiers, covered in two-toned blue or gray Tolex with distinctive ovaloid cosmetics.
+In 1971, Univox introduced the B Group amplifiers, covered in two-toned blue or gray Tolex with distinctive ovaloid cosmetics.
 The C-Group (UX) line of amps were used by The Jeff Beck Group and Led Zeppelin.

 Univox guitars

-In about 1967 Unicord merged with Merson, an importer of various headstock-brand guitars such as Tempo, Giannini and Hagström.
-This new company was called "Merson Musical Products, A Division of Unicord Incorporated, A Gulf + Western Systems Company."
-Around 1968, they started producing Univox-brand guitars.
+In 1962, Gulf and Western acquired Merson Musical Products, an importer of various headstock-brand guitars such as Tempo, Giannini and Hagström.
+Around 1968, they started producing Univox-branded guitars.
 Unicord and Merson split in 1975, but Unicord continued to make Univox guitars until about 1978, even adding some newer models.